rpiguy9907/Keyboards/Southpaw66/Readme.md

 * switches
 * stabilizers

-These boards have not been ported to QMK proper - Hex files and JSON files from https://kbfirmware.com are provided so that you can start using the keyboards right away.
+This board has been ported to QMK can be found in rpiguy9907/Southpaw66.

 If you are unfamiliar with building Pro Micro based boards refer to the many build guides for Keebio products, etc.